KELs7/pragtical-remote-ssh/README.md

 * **Integrated Terminal Routing:** Automatically overrides local terminal initialization to launch an SSH shell session positioned inside your active remote working directory.
 * **Polling Suppressions:** Disables background file-watching (`DirWatch`) and recursive workspace polling (`Project:files`) on remote workspaces to prevent excessive CPU and network consumption.
 * **SSH Config Suggestions:** Parses your local `~/.ssh/config` file to provide auto-completion suggestions when entering a host.
+* **Remote New File Creation:** The `Remote: New File` command creates a new file on the remote host directly from the command palette (always available while connected), creates it through the bridge, refreshes the sidebar, and opens it for editing.
+The Treeview's built-in `New File` action is also routed through the bridge so it works on remote paths.
+* **Workspace Refresh:** The `Remote: Refresh` command clears the directory/metadata caches and the Treeview sidebar cache so the sidebar re-queries the remote host — useful after files are created or modified outside the editor.
+* **Auto-Refresh Around the Terminal:** Since background polling is suppressed, the sidebar automatically refreshes when focus leaves a remote terminal view and periodically (every few seconds) while a remote terminal is the active view, so files created in the SSH terminal appear without a manual refresh.
+* **Consistent Tab Titles:** Remote document tabs show just the file's basename (e.g. `file.txt`), uniformly whether the file lives at the remote root or inside a subdirectory.

 ---